OFAI/lrn2/README.md

 epochs = 151                # Number of epochs to train
 reduce_lr = False           # Don`t reduce learning rate (to zero over epochs)
 ```
 The file can be imported using the method `lrn2.util.config.get_config(config_file_path, specification_path)`, which returns a dictionary reflecting the config file content and structure.
 The `specification_path` (default is **lrn2/util/config_spec.ini**) points to a specification file, which defines the parameter defaults, variable types, and the config files structure.
-If you want to add a new parameter (e.g. to be used with a custom layer), copy the **config_spec.ini** in your project folder, edit it accordingly and pass it in `specification_path` of `get_config`.
+You can always add a new parameter (e.g. to be used with a custom layer) and use it immediately in a brick, as long as it receives **kwargs (kwargs['parameter_name']), however, if its variable type is not defined in **util/config_spec.ini**, it has to be cast to the desired type.
+In order to avoid casting, copy the **config_spec.ini** in your project folder, edit it accordingly and pass it in `specification_path` of `get_config`.

 Specific layer parameters are forwarded to the respective layer constructors as **kwargs and should be passed on to most mix-in class constructors (those who take parameters at all).
 Parameters defined in the config file but not used by any mix-in class (e.g. `wl2` is defined in config file, but the corresponding layer does not derive from `WeightRegular`) are ignored.